 Annual Sir John A. Macdonald Dinner -- 200th Anniversary

-The Annual Sir John A. Macdonald Dinner will be held this year at the Senior Staff Mess at the Royal Military College.
-The date for the event will be on Saturday, January 10th, 2015.
-This will be The 200th Anniversary of the birth of our first Prime Minister and the Society’s annual dinner is shaping up to be a major event in this anniversary year.
-Come and enjoy as splendid evening of fine dining, period music, historical pageantry and food for thought.
-Our special guest speaker will be the Honourable Mr. Justice Thomas Cromwell of the Supreme Court of Canada, a former lawyer and resident of Kingston.
-To ensure that our members are able to purchase tickets for this important event, sale of tickets are restricted to Society members and their guests until December the 15th, when tickets will go on sale to the general public.
-A reservation form has been sent out to all members.
-For more information, you may phone Warren Everett at (613) 545-9316.
+The Annual Sir John A. Macdonald Dinner was held this year at the Senior Staff Mess at the Royal Military College on Saturday, January 10th, 2015.
+This dinner was SOLD OUT in record time as it was the 200th Anniversary of the birth of our first Prime Minister.
+It was a splendid evening of fine dining, period music, historical pageantry and food for thought.
+Our special guest speaker was the Honourable Mr. Justice Thomas Cromwell of the Supreme Court of Canada, a former lawyer and resident of Kingston.
+Check back to see photos of the event.

 Friday June 6th COMMEMORATION SERVICE of the Death of Sir John A. Macdonald